 For expecting mamas the period of nine months can be the most memorable and rewarding if they could find a tool to keep the elements viz. morning sickness, stress, and backaches at bay.
-Hence, the “yoga poses for pregnant moms to ease morning sickness” will address other prenatal issues too.
+Hence, the “yoga poses for pregnant women to ease morning sickness” will address other prenatal issues too.

 I memorize my first prenatal period filled with nausea and a constantly achy-back.
 Nothing and nothing worked!